-It’s easy to tell ourselves that what other people think should make no difference in what we want and how we live our lives but knowing this in our logic minds doesn’t help with the dread we feel when we think other people are judging us, talking behind our backs, or thinking poorly of us.
+It’s easy to tell ourselves that what other people think should make no difference in what we want and how we live our lives but knowing this doesn’t help with the dread we feel when we think other people are judging us, talking behind our backs, or thinking poorly of us.

-But as powerful as this worry may be, you don’t have to let it stop you from making a change.
+But as powerful as these worries may be, you don’t have to let them stop you from making a change.

 Here are a few of the ways I work with my clients to help them get past this block:

 1. Consider the people closest to you - usually they are the ones whose opinions matter the most - and challenge your assumptions.

 Could it be possible you’re making assumptions about what they're thinking or misinterpreting what they said?